YA010/equitas-frontend-tests/README.md

-# Frontend Developer Tech Test For EQUITA
+# Frontend Developer Tech Test For Ortex

 # !Important Disclaimer

+I have different names "EQUITAs" yahumble yusuf, that i use to commit for various projects so fyi

-I finished this test within 1:45hr min (including setting up hosting and site) , i had to pause my coding in betweeen, plus setting up hosting on netlify took some time
+I finished this test within 1:45hr min , i had to pause my coding in betweeen, plus setting up plugins took some time

-Was i correct to assume i couldn't use any external libaries or get any npm modules except the ones preinstalled, I was going to utilize react router for pagination and rendering but didnt want to be disqualified
+I was going to utilize react router for pagination and rendering but didnt want to be disqualified

 i mostly focused on functionality and features

-Also due to the constraints there were stuff i did that i dont normally do (rendering components within same page on click is not recomended but since i had no access to react router i had to resort to it) i hope some considerations can be made and im looking forward to talking about this
+Also due to the constraints there were stuff i did that i dont normally do (rendering components within same page on click but since i didnt want to utilize react router for the aforementioned reason i had to resort to it)

+im looking forward to talking about this

 Thank you and have a lovely weekend